Here to Help Multifamily

 The CARES Act requires multifamily borrowers with a loan held by Fannie Mae to give renters at least 30 days’ notice to vacate before requiring the tenant to vacate a unit for nonpayment of rent.

-Multifamily borrowers may have access to forbearance and relief through their DUS Lenders.
-Under new guidelines, the borrower may qualify for up to 24 months to repay the missed payments.
+Multifamily borrowers may have access to forbearance and relief through Fannie Mae.
+Borrowers in need of forbearance or other relief should contact their servicer to discuss available options with Fannie Mae.
 In return, the borrower must suspend all evictions for renters solely for nonpayment of rent during the forbearance period.

-- Allow the tenant flexibility to repay back rent over time and not in a lump sum;
+- Allowing the tenant flexibility to repay back rent over time and not in a lump sum;

-- Not charge the tenant late fees or penalties for non-payment of rent; and
+- No late fees or penalties for non-payment of rent; and

-- Give the tenant at least 30 days’ notice to vacate.
+- Giving the tenant at least a 30-day notice to vacate.

 If you are a multifamily borrower who is helping house America and facing financial challenges at this time, speak with your DUS Lender about forbearance and how it can help you and your renters.